Read in 3 minutes

 Now that Webmin is installed on your Ubuntu system open your favorite browser and type your server’s hostname name or public IP address followed by the Webmin port

-The browser will complain about the certificate being not valid because by default Webmin uses untrusted self-signed certificate.
+The browser will complain about the certificate being not valid because by default Webmin uses untrusted self-signed SSL certificate.

 Login to the Webmin web interface using your root or sudo user credentials: